orcodeep/CSAPP/notes/Readme.md

 **If a signal of other type arrives while a handler is running, the handler is interrupted and the handler for the latest signal that arrived is run.
 If again a new signal of different type than the current arrives while this handler is running same process is repeated**

-**The kernel makes the process handle the signals from LSB to MSB in the bit vector**
+**The kernel delivers (makes the process handle the signals) the signals from LSB to MSB in the bit vector**

 ## Why `exit()` is unsafe to use from signal handlers